ia-eknorr/project-template/readme.md

 * In `docker-compose.yml`, uncomment services.db.ports and the definition of ports on the next line.
 * Adjust the port to desired port map
 * Run `docker-compose up -d` to update the stack.

+### Questions?
+Requests?

+If you have any questions or notice something that doesn't look right, open an issue or submit a pull request.

+### Cred

+Much inspiration for all of this was taken from [Kevin Collins](https://github.com/thirdgen88) as well as [Design group](https://github.com/design-group).
+There is nothing here they haven't already done, I just put it in one place.